 The two importer plugins you’ve used import the content of your old site to your new one but they don’t import all the settings.
 This means that you must make some manual tweaks before you’re done.

 This might include:

 - Making any customizations to the site design you may have made in the Customizer or theme options screens.

 - Editing any plugin settings.
 Open both sites in separate windows in your browser (or in separate browsers) and check your settings for your old site, then implement them in your new one.

-- Checking that the correct navigation menus have been added to the correct menu areas in your theme.
-The importer plugin copies menus across but might not have assigned the right one to your primary menu if you’ve got more than one.
+- Checking that it has added the correct navigation menus to the correct areas in your theme.
+The importer plugin copies menus across, but might not have assigned the right one to your primary menu if you’ve got over one.

-If you’ve got a domain you want to transfer across from your old site, you’ll also need to map that to the new site in the network.
-Once you’ve copied everything across you’ll need to edit the DNS for your domain to point it at your network.
-You’ll also need to use the Domain Mapping plugin to get things working correctly in your network.
-For full instructions on this, see our guide to domain mapping.
+If you’ve got a domain you want to transfer across from your old site, you also must map that to the new site in the network.
+Once you’ve copied everything across, you must edit the DNS for your domain to point it at your network.
+You must also set up Multisite Domain Mapping properly to get things working correctly in your network.

 Migrating Into a Network Is Easier Than You Think

-I know from the questions lots of people have asked me about this that the prospect of moving a site into a Multisite network can be pretty scary.
+I know from the questions lots of people have asked me about this that the prospect of moving a site into a Multisite network can be scary.
 But as you now know, it needn’t be difficult.
-In fact, you might want to bookmark this tutorial so you’ve got it on hand for the next time you want to migrate a standalone site into Multisite.
+In fact, bookmark this tutorial so you’ve got it on hand for the next time you want to migrate a standalone site into Multisite.